CalgaryToSpace/CTS-SAT-1-OBC-Firmware/docs/Non-Critical_Notes/Deployment_Final_Checks.md

 1. Check the changelog of libraries (LittleFS, CSP maybe) for bug fixes.
 2. Are there any large VLA allocations?
 Can/should any be replaced with static allocations?
     * Maybe enable `-Wvla` or `-Wstack-usage`?
 Not sure what they are yet.
 3. Maybe enable compiler optimizations?
+Decision: We'll use `-Og` (debug-safe optimizations) for the life of the project.
 4. Ensure that the Golden Copy is mapped in STM32L4R5XX_FLASH.ld file as such:
     ```
     FLASH_BANK_2 (xrw) : ORIGIN = 0x8100000, LENGTH = 1024K